DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Controlled Mode

-In the [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `PagingState` plugin's property pairs to set a state value and handle its changes:
+In the [controlled mode](controlled-and-uncontrolled-modes.md), specify the following `PagingState` plugin property pairs to set a state value and handle its changes:

 - `currentPage` and `onCurrentPageChange` - the currently displayed page's index
 - `pageSize` and `onPageSizeChange` - the page size